“I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Yasmin brings over 30 years of experience working with companies small and large in finance and human resources.
 She began her career in Trinidad working for the Texaco Oil Company.
 In 1988, she migrated to the United States, where she worked in financial positions with various companies in Naples before joining The Immokalee Foundation in 2016.

 With a bachelor’s degree in accounting and management, she is also a Certified Community Association Manager.
-Along with financial and compliance duties, Yasmin leads human resources and oversees payroll, insurance, and benefit administration for The Immokalee Foundation.
+Along with financial and compliance duties, Yasmin oversees payroll and insurance.

 Walt Buchholtz